 Treatment-emergent Resistance Associated With SUNLENCA®1

-- In CAPELLA, 31% (22/72) of HTE patients in both study cohorts met the criteria for resistance analyses through Week 52 in both cohorts1
+- In CAPELLA, 31% (22/72) of HTE participants in both study cohorts met the criteria for resistance analyses through Week 521

-- Patients were analyzed for lenacapavir-associated capsid mutations if they had HIV-1 RNA ≥50 copies/mL at confirmed virologic failure (suboptimal virologic response at Week 4, virologic rebound, or viremia at last visit)1
+- Participants were analyzed for lenacapavir-associated capsid mutations if they had HIV-1 RNA ≥50 copies/mL at confirmed virologic failure (suboptimal virologic response at Week 4, virologic rebound, or viremia at last visit)1

-- Lenacapavir-associated capsid mutations were found in 41% (n=9) of these patients in both cohorts1
+- Lenacapavir-associated capsid mutations were found in 41% (n=9) of these participants in both cohorts1

-- In the randomized cohort (n=36), 4 patients had at least one treatment-emergent capsid mutation2
+- In the randomized cohort (n=36), 4 participants had at least one treatment-emergent capsid mutation2

-- In the nonrandomized cohort (n=36), 5 patients had at least one treatment-emergent capsid mutation2
+- In the nonrandomized cohort (n=36), 5 participants had at least one treatment-emergent capsid mutation2

-In the clinical trial, patients who had treatment-emergent resistance to SUNLENCA either had inadequate OBR drug levels or lack of active agents in the OBR2,3
+In the clinical trial, PARTICIPANTS who had treatment-emergent resistance to SUNLENCA either had inadequate OBR drug levels or lack of active agents in the OBR4,5

 Important Safety Information